frirsta/real-estate/README.md

 # Regal Residences

 This is a hobby project.
-This is a real estate website, made for selling and advertising homes.
+The Real Estate website is an online platform built using ReactJS that enables users to explore real estate properties.
+The website provides a user-friendly interface and showcases a wide range of properties with detailed information and visual content.

 Live link: https://real-estate-react.herokuapp.com/